Middlesex County Divorce Lawyer

 Sometimes, a court might find that an agreement does not meet certain legal requirements.
 If the parties failed to sign the document, withheld information from one another, or forced the other to sign under coercion or duress, then a Middlesex County court could invalidate such an agreement during a divorce.
 There are also issues that these documents cannot cover, such as issues impacting children.

-A judge might also decide that the terms of the agreement are unfair and refuse to uphold the contract.
+A judge might also decide that the terms of the agreement are unfair and refuse to uphold it.
 In any situation, the existence of a prenuptial or postnuptial agreement may substantially impact one’s divorce case.

 Marital Assets Versus Non-Marital Assets

-Inheritances, gifts, and premarital assets do not constitute marital property unless the parties commingled those assets.
+Inheritances, gifts from third parties specifically made to only one spouse, and premarital assets usually do not constitute marital property unless the parties commingled those assets.
 For instance, a home purchased before the marriage belongs to the buyer, but if the couple continues to make payments on the property using marital assets, the designation might change.
-Speaking to a lawyer in Middlesex County should be the first stepa person should take determine their rights during the asset division process.
+Speaking to a divorce lawyer in Middlesex County should be the first step a person takes to determine their rights during the asset division process.

 Engage a Middlesex County Divorce Attorney to Handle Your Case